conceptualspace/enhance-o-tron-for-plex/README.md

 # Enhance-O-Tron for Plex ![alt tag](https://raw.githubusercontent.com/conceptualspace/enhance-o-tron-for-plex/master/src/img/icon48.png)

-Enhance-o-tron is a browser extension that adds movie trailers, library shuffling, and 2.35:1 zoom support to Plex*.
+Enhanceotron is a browser extension that adds movie trailers, library shuffling, and 2.35:1 zoom support to Plex*.

 Your library is not modified in any way, the extension simply adds the extra features to the UI.